-- (B) Necessity.
+(B) Necessity.
 A distribution is necessary to satisfy an immediate and heavy financial need only if: (1) the distribution may not exceed the amount of the Participant's immediate and heavy financial need (including any amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution); (2) the Participant has obtained all other currently available distributions (including distributions of ESOP dividends under section Code §404(k), but not hardship distributions) under the plan and all other plans of deferred compensation, whether qualified or nonqualified, maintained by the Employer; and (3) if the Employer so elects in its Adoption Agreement, the Participant has obtained all nontaxable loans (determined at the time a loan is made) available under the plan and all other plans maintained by the Employer.
 Additionally, for a distribution that is made on or after January 1, 2020 (or such earlier date as the Plan Administrator has implemented the procedure), (4) the Participant must certify (in writing, by an electronic medium as defined in Treas.
-Reg. §1.401(a)-21(e)(3)), or in such other form as authorized in IRS guidance) that he or she has insufficient cash or other liquid assets reasonably available to satisfy the need; and (5) the Plan Administrator must not have actual knowledge that is contrary to the representation.
+Reg.
+If a hardship distribution to a Participant conforms to the safe harbor necessity rules, the Vendor will notify the Employer of the distribution so the Employer can implement the restriction in Section 6.07(B)(1).
+If the hardship distribution does not comply with the safe harbor necessity rules (because it complies with Treas. §1.401(a)-21(e)(3)), or in such other form as authorized in IRS guidance) that he or she has insufficient cash or other liquid assets reasonably available to satisfy the need; and (5) the Plan Administrator must not have actual knowledge that is contrary to the representation.
 A Participant, to establish necessity, need not take counterproductive actions as would increase the financial need.
-Such actions include being required to first take a Participant loan to purchase a principal residence where such a loan would result in the Participant's disqualification from obtaining other necessary financing. - (CReg. \\$1.401(k) 1(d)(3)(iii)(B)), the party responsible for approving the distribution must obtain information from the Employer and other Vendors to determine the amount of any plan loans and rollover accounts that are available to the Participant under the Plan to satisfy the financial need.
-See also Section 9.07 regarding information sharing. - (3) Beneficiary hardship distribution.
+Such actions include being required to first take a Participant loan to purchase a principal residence where such a loan would result in the Participant's disgualification from obtaining other necessary financing.

+(CReg-§1.401(k) -1(d)(3)(iii)(B)), the party responsible for approving the distribution must obtain information from the Employer and other Vendors to determine the amount of any plan loans and rollover accounts that are available to the Participant under the Plan to satisfy the financial need.
+See also Section 9.07 regarding information sharing.

+(3) Beneficiary hardship distribution.
 A hardship distribution on account of a hardship need of the Participant's Beneficiary is available as permitted in the hardship distribution election form.